-The Danish Demining Group provision of Explosive Remnants of War (ERW) Risk Education to Syrian refugees in Turkey reduces the risk of mines and ERW related accidents and facilitates safe return.
+The Danish Demining Group’s (DDG) provision of Explosive Remnants of War (ERW) Risk Education to Syrian refugees in Turkey reduces the risk of mines and ERW related accidents and facilitates safe return.

 Risk-taking behaviour such as self-clearance, re-use of UXOs and scrap-metal collection are leading to ERW related accidents.
-Furthermore, people are forced to move in potentially contaminated areas and in areas they are not previously familiar with.
-This high-threat environment poses a high risk to the safety and security of the civilian population, and blocks a safe return to areas of origin.
-Lastly, the contamination has a huge impact on humanitarian access in the affected areas.
+Furthermore, people are forced to move in potentially contaminated areas and in areas they are not familiar with.
+This high-threat environment poses a high risk to the security of the civilian population and blocks a safe return to areas of origin.
+Lastly, the contamination has a huge impact on humanitarian access to the affected areas.

-Since early 2013, DDG has provided ERW Risk Education to Syrian refugees and humanitarian organisations, in close cooperation with DRC, and is currently present in Hatay, Sanliurfa and Kilis.
+Since early 2013, DDG has provided ERW Risk Education to Syrian refugees and humanitarian organisations, in close cooperation with the Danish Refugee Council program, and is currently present in Hatay, Sanliurfa, and Kilis.

 The Risk Education teams consist of Syrian facilitators who have been trained in ERW Risk Education by DDG’s technical experts.
 They conduct awareness sessions to children, youth and adults, using participatory tools and methods developed for the different target groups, with basic messages on how to stay safe when traveling or returning to a contaminated area.